harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings.md

 In order to get stage 2 to execute, you can set the stage 1 **Failure Strategy** to **Ignore Failure**.
 Rollback will not occur and stage 2's **Conditional Execution** is executed.

 In general, if you want to run particular steps on a stage failure, you should add them to stage's **Rollback** section.
+If you want a step to execute even when the rollback fails, add the step in the Rollback stage, set the **Conditional Execution** to your requirement, and set the previous step's **Failure Strategy** as **Mark as failure** for all errors.

 ## Stage and step priority